ManabBala/neet-buddy/README.md

 - `zipper` - run `pnpm zip` to pack the `dist` folder into `extension-YYYYMMDD-HHmmss.zip` inside the newly created `dist-zip`
 - `e2e` - run `pnpm e2e` for end-to-end tests of your zipped extension on different browsers

-## Troubleshooting

-### Hot module reload seems to have frozen

-If saving source files doesn't cause the extension HMR code to trigger a reload of the browser page, try this:

-1. Ctrl+C the development server and restart it (`pnpm run dev`)
-2. If you get a [`grpc` error](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite/issues/612), [kill the `turbo` process](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite/issues/612#issuecomment-2518982339) and run `pnpm dev` again.

-## Community

-To chat with other community members, you can join the [Discord](https://discord.gg/4ERQ6jgV9a) server.
-You can ask questions on that server, and you can also help others.

-Also, suggest new features or share any challenges you've faced while developing Chrome extensions!

 ## Reference

 - [Chrome Extensions](https://developer.chrome.com/docs/extensions)